dm94/lastoasisbot/README.md

 * !lolistwalkers = Shows all the walkers added since this discord.
 * !loaddwalker (id) (owner) = It allows to assign an owner to a walker and if that walker is taken out by the person who is not the owner, it warns in the discord.
 * !lowalkerinfo (id) = Shows the information of a specific walker
+* !lowalkersearchbyname (name) = Shows all walkers with that name
+* !lowalkersearchbyowner (name) = Show all walkers with that owner
+* !lowalkersearchbylastuser (name) = Shows all the walkers that person has used